cybrenix/cybrenix/README.md

 I'm **Cybrenix**, a passionate freelance software developer specializing in creating efficient, user-friendly solutions.
 With many years of expertise in a range of programming languages and frameworks, I am dedicated to delivering top-notch software that meets and exceeds client expectations.

 **I am actively looking for freelance work!
-If you're interested in collaborating, please join my Discord server: [Cybrenix Development](https://discord.gg/xuE7wsypc9).**
+If you're interested, please join my Discord server: [Cybrenix Development](https://discord.gg/xuE7wsypc9).**

 ## 🛠️ Technologies & Tools